 The above config parameters are scattered throughout the config file.
 Your http_bind_address will be the jail ip4 address.
 Ensure that all those directories like the journal directory exist and are owned by graylog:graylog.
 Next, set the hashed admin password and seed by running these two commands on the command line.

 Edit the graylog.conf file and follow the instructions to paste the password_seed and root_password_sha2 to set those values and then save the file.
+There are instructions inline in the conf file on the password seed and root password if you are confused.
 Make sure the file is only readable to the graylog user and group.
 Now you can finally start the Graylog service

 Tail the /var/log/graylog/server.log file to ensure it starts correctly and no fatal errors.
 It takes a minute or two to startup.